wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr.md

 );
 ```

-You can run the code and receive the SMS message with:
+Replace `TO_NUMBER` with the destination phone number as a string, then run the code with:

 ```
 node index.js